hhy-huang/hhy-huang/README.md

 # Hi there, I'm Haoyu Huang! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- I am an incomping Ph.D. student of The Hong Kong University of Science and Technology and currently a master student of The Chinese University of Hong Kong.
+- I am an incoming Ph.D. student of The Hong Kong University of Science and Technology and currently a master student of The Chinese University of Hong Kong.
 - I was also a Research Intern in CMLR@PKU and INSIS@BJTU.
 Before that, I worked at AI@Century Games as an AI Engineer Intern.
 - My areas of interest include Data Mining, Knowledge Graph and Large Language Models.